vividos/Svg.Skia.Forms/Documentation.md

 `Vividos.Svg.Skia.Forms` and add it to your Xamarin.Forms project.
 It's not necessary to add it to the Android, iOS or UWP platform projects.

-You can also install the package using the `Package Manager Console`:
+You can also install the package using the "Package Manager Console":

     Install-Package Vividos.Svg.Skia.Forms